-As if the federal land use plan amendments were not bad enough, the Greater Sage-grouse Coordinated Consulting Team obtained an instructional memorandum from Obama Administration Officials which will further restrict oil and gas development on the tens of millions of acres managed by the BLM and U.S. Forest Service in the name of Sagegrouse.
+As if the federal land use plan amendments were not bad enough, the Greater Sage-grouse Coordinated Consulting Team obtained an instructional memorandum from Obama Administration Officials that would further restrict oil and gas development on the tens of millions of acres managed by the BLM and U.S. Forest Service in the name of Sagegrouse.
 The Instructional Memorandum, 2016-143, dated September 1, 2016 (the "IM") gave broad authority for local officials to prohibit drilling on Sage-grouse habitat under a new "priority system."

-The IM acknowledges that while the BLM lands "which are known or believed to contain oil and gas deposits may be leased by the secretary" the new BLM plans now "prioritize oil and gas leasing and development outside of identified PHMAs and GHMAs."
-In fact the instructional memorandum indicates that:
+The IM acknowledged that while the BLM lands "which are known or believed to contain oil and gas deposits may be leased by the secretary" the BLM plans "prioritize oil and gas leasing and development outside of identified PHMAs and GHMAs."
+In fact the instructional memorandum indicated that: